elena19m/cloud-courses/website/docs/common/kafka/_intro.md

     * tracks driver location for live updates
     * updates trip status (driver on the way, trip completed)
     * ETA calculations, route updates and dynamic pricing (surge)
+4. Adobe
+    * part of the Pipeline solution in Adobe Experience Platform
+    * processes hundreds of billions of messages each day
+    * replicates messages across 15 different data centers in AWS, Azure, and on-prem